 Professional skateboarders are athletes who earn a living by competing in skateboarding events, participating in sponsorships, and endorsements.

-To become a professional skateboarder, you must develop your skills, build a following, and compete in various competitions to gain recognition from sponsors and industry professionals.
+To become a professional skateboarder, you must join skateboard classes, develop your skills, build a following, and compete in various competitions to gain recognition from sponsors and industry professionals.

 - Annual earnings: The earnings of a professional skateboarder can vary widely depending on their level of success, sponsorship deals, and competition winnings.
 According to Comparably, the average annual salary for a professional skateboarder in the United States is around $64,168.